Who We Are

 Each member's savings is insured to $250,000 by the National Credit Union Administration (NCUA), a U.S. Government Agency.
 Individual Retirement Accounts are insured separately up to $250,000 per member.

 Dakotaland Federal Credit Union is a full-service financial institution, taking pride in serving its members.
 We offer Savings Accounts, Checking Account, Certificates Of Deposit, IRAs, Visa Credit Cards, and Advantage ATM & Check Cards.
-Dakotaland offers a wide variety of lending services including Auto Loans, Real Estate Loans, Recreational Vehicle Loans, Business Loans, Student Loans, Personal Loans, Overdraft Protection and much more.
+Dakotaland offers a wide variety of lending services including Auto Loans, Real Estate Loans, Recreational Vehicle Loans, Business Loans, Student Loans, Life Event Loans, Overdraft Protection and much more.